 Goa Governor Satya Pal Malik transferred to Meghalaya

-Malik replaced Tathagata Roy, who has completed his five-year tenure as the governor of the northeastern state.
+Malik replaced Tathagata Roy as the governor of the northeastern state.

 Goa Governor Satya Pal Malik was on Tuesday moved to Meghalaya, according to an order by the Rashtrapati Bhavan.
 Maharashtra Governor Bhagat Singh Koshyari has been given the additional charge of Goa.

-Malik replaced Tathagata Roy, who has completed his five-year tenure as the governor of the northeastern state.
+Malik replaced Tathagata Roy as the governor of the northeastern state.

 Malik was transferred to Goa from Jammu and Kashmir in October.
 He was appointed the Jammu and Kashmir’s governor on August 21, 2018, months after the state government collapsed with the fall of the Bharatiya Janata Party-Peoples Democratic Party government.
 He was at the helm of the state administration when it was under Governor’s Rule and then under President’s Rule, and also oversaw the revocation of the state’s special constitutional status.